TEDxShenzhen/TEDxShenzhen.github.io/index.md

 ### Expected speakers

-Organizers are likely have something to say.
+Organizers likely have something to say.
 And we are inviting interested.

 ### Invited speakers